Public spaces and accessibility — knowing their rights

 The Legal Framework: The Americans with Disabilities Act

-In the United States, the primary law protecting accessibility in public spaces is the Americans with Disabilities Act of 1990, or ADA.
+In the United States, the primary law protecting accessibility in public spaces is the Americans with Disabilities Act of 1990.
 It's a straightforward law with a simple principle: public accommodations cannot discriminate on the basis of disability.
 This means that businesses, government facilities, nonprofit organizations, and other public accommodations have to provide access to people with disabilities.
+According to the U.S. Census Bureau, approximately 42.5 million Americans have a disability, and mobility limitations are the most common type among adults over 65.

 The ADA covers a lot.
 Stores have to have accessible entrances and aisles wide enough for wheelchairs.
 Restaurants have to have accessible parking and pathways.
 Movie theaters have to have seating areas for wheelchair users.
 Hotels have to have accessible rooms.
 Government buildings have to be accessible.
 Public transportation has to be accessible.
-Swimming pools have to have accessible entry.
 Parks have to have accessible paths and facilities.

 What constitutes accessibility is defined in specific detail.
-Ramps have to have a certain grade to be safe for wheelchair users.
+Ramps have to meet a certain grade to be safe for wheelchair users.
 Doorways have to be a certain width.
-Parking spaces have to be a certain width so someone can open a car door wide enough to get in and out.
-Bathroom stalls have to be a certain width.
+Parking spaces have to be wide enough for someone to open a car door and get in and out.
+Bathroom stalls have to be a certain size.
 Grab bars have to be placed at specific heights.
 These specifications exist because they're based on the actual bodies and equipment of people with disabilities.
 They're not arbitrary.

 Common Accessibility Failures

 Yet many public spaces fail to meet these requirements.
+The Department of Justice has settled thousands of ADA enforcement actions since the law's passage, and accessibility violations remain among the most frequently filed civil rights complaints in the country.
 A store might have a ramp, but the ramp is too steep.
 A restaurant might have an accessible table but no accessible bathroom.
-A store might have an accessible entrance but aisles so narrow that a wheelchair can't work through them.
+A store might have an accessible entrance but aisles so narrow that a wheelchair can't get through them.
 A curb might have a cut so shallow that a wheelchair catches.
-A parking lot might have handicapped-accessible parking spaces but no marked access aisle.
+A parking lot might have accessible spaces but no marked access aisle.

 Sometimes the failure is ongoing.
 A ramp deteriorates and isn't repaired.
 An accessible bathroom falls into disrepair.
 An elevator breaks and doesn't get fixed.
 Something that was once accessible becomes inaccessible over time.